The Man Who Wrote A Scathing Obituary For His Deceased Mother Explains Why He Did It

-The family of Kathleen Dehmlow, the Minnesota woman whose obituary was so, shall we say, honest, that it made international headlines, is speaking out about whey they aired their family’s dirty laundry in the most public way imaginable.
+The family of Kathleen Dehmlow, the Minnesota woman whose obituary was so, shall we say, honest, that it made international headlines, is speaking out about why they aired their family’s dirty laundry in the most public way imaginable.

 As previously reported by the Inquisitr, most obituaries amount to glowing dissertations on the high points of the deceased’s life; or at the very least, they’re platitudes about the deceased’s career, their descendants, and so on.
-Not so Kathleen Dehmlow: when she died, her surviving children instead chose to air its dirty laundry.
-The obit pointed out her marital infidelity, claimed that she had abandoned her family, and broadly hinted that she was going to Hell.
+Not so for Kathleen Dehmlow.
+When she died, her surviving children instead chose to air her dirty laundry.
+The obituary pointed out her marital infidelity, claimed that she had abandoned her family, and broadly hinted that she was going to hell.

 “She passed away on May 31, 2018… and will now face judgement.”